-City of Eugene staff are working with Remix, a platform used to develop transit plans (including Lane Transit District), to pilot a new transportation planning tool.
+City of Eugene staff are working with Remix, a platform used to develop transit plans, to pilot a new transportation planning tool.
 The platform allows users to develop street design scenarios, share them, and edit them in real time.
-Data layers, like crash locations and traffic volumes, can be uploaded to the platform to allow users to inform their designs and then share them with other agencies or the community.
+Read on...

-On February 26th, City staff informed the Eugene City Council that the bike lanes and a three-lane street will be made permanent with a pavement preservation project in 2019.
+In February 2018, City staff informed the Eugene City Council that the bike lanes and a three-lane street will be made permanent with a pavement preservation project in 2019.
 The project will replace sidewalks, driveways, and access ramps; and add pedestrian-scale street lighting and rain gardens on side streets to treat stormwater.
 Learn more here.

 Active Transportation Committee meetings are held on the second Thursday of each month in the Sloat Conference Room at the Eugene Atrium Building (99 W. 10th Ave) from 5:30 to 7:30 pm.
 All meetings are open to the public.